Clay Shirky: wrong about newspapers

 But let’s save the cod history for the history of cod, and the futuristic waffle for the waffles of the future.

-13 thoughts on “Clay Shirky: wrong about newspapers
+13 responses to “Clay Shirky: wrong about newspapers”

 1. Newspapers are essentially affinity groups: trust-based portals (print or digi) for constituency groups.
 Newspapers, as did almost all old media organizations (and the music industry), held on too fiercely to the ways in which they exacted revenue streams (on which they grew fat — ads, classifieds, subs), while ignoring the revenue streams of the future (even if these ultimately were the same concepts but in different forms).